mapleyuan/android-viewholder-EasyAdapterHelper/README.md

 Usage
 ------------

->you can quickly use like this:
+1.you can quickly use like this:

 <pre><code>listView.setAdapter(new EasyAdapter<String, BaseViewHolderHelper>(getApplicationContext(), R.layout.listview_item, datas) {
    @Override